How to add llms.txt to your website in 10 minutes

 - Email: hello@example.com

 That's it.
-The > blockquote on line 3 is the most-quoted part of the file β that's the line that ends up in AI summaries when models cite you.
+Note two things: the # H1 on line 1 is your brand's canonical name.
+The > blockquote on line 3 is the most-quoted part of the file — that's the line that ends up verbatim in AI summaries when models cite you.
 Spend disproportionate time on it.

 Copy-paste template